HeirOfNorton/portfolio/competency-b.md

 specific problems they face in a public library.
-In an earlier class, Information Management from the Fall of 2011, a group I was a part of conducted a similarly detailed analysis of a small Middle School library in El Cerrito, CA. One of the other group members was the managing---actually, the only---librarian for the media center, and she was able to offer similar insight into the workings of the library as the branch manager at the Roseville Library.
+In an earlier class, Information Management from the Fall of 2011, a group I was a part of conducted a similarly detailed analysis of a small Middle School library in E------, CA. One of the other group members was the managing---actually, the only---librarian for the media center, and she was able to offer similar insight into the workings of the library as the branch manager at the Roseville Library.
 As part of the group, I